 It is, however, also much more affordable than self-cleaning litter boxes.
 Self-cleaning litter boxes run anywhere from around one hundred and fifty to a few hundred dollars.
 In this way, the price more or less seems to make sense, if it is slightly on the higher end.
 It depends on how much you think the filter system is worth it.

 Of course, one negative about purchasing a more expensive litter box, and online, is that there is a little bit more financial risk involved than there would be had you found a cheaper litter box at a store.
 However, Luup does have a return policy.
 You can return it for thirty days, though you will be responsible for additional shipping and handling fees.
-There is also a twenty-four seven customer support line, as well as a direct contact email.
+There is also a 24/7 customer support line, as well as a direct contact email.

 In order to return the litter box, you will be required to log in to receive a Return Merchandise Authorization.
 A number will be emailed to you within one business day.
 Using that order number, you will have to ship to the specified address; refunds will be issued within ten to fourteen business days.

-To get your full refund, however, it is imperative that all working parts are shipped back and in like new condition.
+To get your full refund, however, it is imperative that all working parts are shipped back and in like-new condition.

 Secure payment is available upon checkout.
 Mastercard, Visa, and American Express cards, as well as Apple Pay, are all acceptable methods of payment.
 You should receive your order within twenty-four hours.
 Payment is a one-time payment, with no additional payment plans offered.

-What do the reviews say about the Luup Litter Box?
+What do the Reviews say About the Luup Litter Box?

 Paying heed to box customer reviews and professional ratings are critical to determining if a litter box is the best fit for you and your cat.
 And while there are testimonies and customer reviews on their actual site, the best policy is to look outside of the company’s site for the most authentic and nuanced way to understand if a product is or isn’t worth the cost.